KateSimpson/Using-the-BERG-SAP-2012-model/README.md

 # Using-the-BERG-SAP-2012-model
 Hi there

-This is a repository for the files I have used to carry out sensitivity analysis using the BERG SAP 2012 model, developed by Steven Firth and Ben Halls.
+This is a repository for the files I have used to carry out sensitivity analysis using the BERG SAP 2012 Python model, developed by Steven Firth and Ben Halls.

 It is a bit of an experiement for me to use an open model here and share input files so please get in touch if I have missed anything, something is unclear or just to discuss!